jowpurcinelli/pomodoroapp/README.md

 This is an app developed in the React Native language.
 Since it is an app made for mobiles, I am using the expo client!
-  ------(Will be providing an external link for better providing soon)------
+  ------(Will be providing an external link soon)------

 1. Install `expo-cli` globally with NPM or Yarn;
 2. `git clone`  this repository;